-In this two-part blog, the second which will be shared next month, we are going to share with you the multiple security layers businesses like yours will need in order to protect your assets, employees, and clients.
+In this two-part blog on layered security, the second which will be shared next month, we are going to share with you the multiple security layers businesses like yours will need in order to protect your assets, employees, and clients.
 Organizations are seeing a 45% increase in the number and frequency of cyber threats and small businesses are much more attractive to cybercriminals because they don’t usually have the same security measures in place as a larger corporation.
 However, you don’t need a massive IT budget to keep your business secure.
-With some baseline knowledge and support from the right IT partner, you can keep your organization safe.
+With some baseline knowledge on layered security and support from the right IT partner, you can keep your organization safe.

 Know Your Assets